Code-Institute-Submissions/milestone_2_rpoas/README.md

     2. Press submit once completed some but not all required fields.
     3. Press submit without an @ in the email field.
     4. Press submit when all fields filled in appropriately.
 The email form should be replaced by a message thanking the user for getting in touch.
+    5. Check that successfully submitting the contact form sends an email with all the relevant information to the RPOAS email address

 ---
 ## Deployment